 Semuliki national park has exceptional watching points along Kirumia trail, Sempaya and Ntandi, it harbors the great blue, the piping Hornbill, the red billed dwarf hornbill, yellow throated nicator and the shoebill stork seen on lake Albert.

 Queen Elizabeth national park is a home to over 600 bird species, these can be seen in places like Maramagambo forest, Kazinga channel, the Mweya peninsular, Kasenyi area , Katunguru bridge area, Lake Kikorongo and Ishasha sector, the birds here include African Fish Eagle, the pink-backed pelican, the papyrus canary, white-tailed lark, the Marital eagle and white-winged warbler.

 Lake mburo national park is also a birding destination and there are many birding spots in this park that give birders perfect views of the birds.
 These are idyllically positioned in valley at the salt lick and in the forest of Rubanga. they include Rwonyo camp and marshy areas of Miriti and Warukiri.
 The birds here are Grey crowned crane, the bare-faced go-away bird, the white-headed barbet, the Bateleur, The red-headed love bird, the white winged tit and African Finfoot.
 It’s also important to note that the red-faced Barbet is and can only be seen in this park.

-Birders in Uganda take most interest in the following birds while on a birding tour in Uganda, The shoebill which is mostly found in marshy areas of Mabamba with fresh water well and is one of the most searched birds in Africa, The African Green Broadbill at times known as Grauers Broadbill and is among the big five bird kinds in Africa that are on demand by birders, it can be found in the rift valley in the Albertine region specifically in Ruhija the eastern part of Bwindi forest.
+Most Birders in Uganda take most interest in the following birds while on a birding tour in Uganda, The shoebill stork which is mostly found in marshy areas of Mabamba with fresh water is one of the must see birds in Africa.
+The African Green Broadbill at times known as Grauers Broadbill is also among the big five bird species in Africa that are on demand by most birders.
+African green broadbill can be seen along the Albertine rift valley region specifically in Ruhija the eastern part of Bwindi forest.